Rules, Policies and Terms of the EC || Bot & Dev || General Discord Server and Community

 Staff members have the right to remove a user for any reason they see fit We carefully select our staff members and trust their judgement.
 Of course, in the rare instance a staff member is abusing their power, well...we will deal with that when the day comes, as we have measures in place and - again - our staff are well experienced and professional with actions against users.
 We keep a log of actions taken against users, who took that action, etc., and review it later.
 To put this in perspective: we barely ban anyone -- the only users who have been banned are those who were either spammers or breaking a serious rule such as underage pornography.
 We are very tolerant and do not censor much at all, but a staff member has that discretion if he/she feels that it is necessary to do so.
-As of August 11, 2017, we have three banned members, all for spam purposes (heavy spam).
-This is for transparency; we simply don't like to ban users, and we shouldn't have to if everyone follows these straightforward rules.
+We have relatively few banned members for a server listed on the frontpage of Discord invite sites we promote on like discord.io, and all are for spam purposes (heavy spam, NSFW, server raid attempt).
+This info is provided for transparency; we simply don't like to ban users, and we shouldn't have to if everyone follows these straightforward rules.

 Arguably the most 'important' or certainly largest (in scope) rule: